MitchelMorovati/People-Detection/README.md

 This project uses YOLOv8 for region of interest (ROI) detection and OpenCV for tracking and counting people based on flow direction in an airport setting.
 The key features include:

-- **ROI Detection with YOLOv8:** The system detects and tracks individuals within specific areas of interest in the airport, utilizing the power of YOLOv8 for precise object detection.

-- **Flow-Based Counting:** Using OpenCV's flow arrows, the system tracks the direction of movement and counts people as they pass through the ROIs, providing accurate people flow analytics.

 ## Key Features

 - **Region of Interest (ROI) Detection:**